Creme Brulee is a classic, elegant treat. This easy keto creme brulee recipe has all the flavour and texture of the original, but low carb & no sugar!

 Slowly drizzle hot cream mixture into the egg mixture, whisking constantly.
 Add vanilla extract, whisk to combine.

-Pour custard mixture into 4-6 ramekins or custard cups, and arrange in a large pan.
+Pour custard mixture into 4-6 ramekins or custard cups, and arrange in a large pan or casserole dish.

 Carefully add hot water to the large pan, till about halfway up the sides of the ramekins.